 Today, Jill focuses primarily on protecting individuals that have been harmed by someone else’s actions – whether those persons were hit in a car wreck, crashed into by an 18-wheeler or tractor and trailer, or victimized by the very insurance company to whom they pay premiums every month that turns around and refuses to pay valid claims when those claims are made.
 Jill has always been passionate about leveling the playing field.
 The big companies and insurance companies that hurt our clients daily have millions, sometimes billions, of dollars; yet they refuse to accept responsibility for their negligent actions that harm innocent victims.
 She is admitted to practice in all state courts in Texas as well as all four U.S. District Courts of Texas.

 Jill and Wes have a son and a daughter, 3 dogs, 4 chickens . . . and a partridge in a pear tree.
 When she is not in Court or the office, Jill enjoys spending time with her family.
 She also enjoys running.
 She has completed 7 half-marathons and finished the New York Marathon in November 2018.

 Jill is a proponent of giving back to her community, especially local schools.
-She is a member of the Parent Teacher Organization at both of her children’s schools (PTO treasurer at one school), and volunteers at their various school events.
-She is a member of a decision making team for JHS.
+Jill is a member of the Jacksonville ISD School Board.
+She is a member of the Parent Teacher Organization at both of her children’s schools and volunteers at their various school events.
+She is a prior member of a decision making team for Jacksonville High School.
 Each year when possible, Jill volunteers in assisting the Cherokee County Bar Association with its "Now You are 18" presentation to high school juniors and seniors.
 Jill also volunteers her time as a judge for the American Moot Court Association – Nationals Tournament, where the best and brightest advocates from colleges and universities across the United States compete.
-A proud supporter of our first responders, she regularly contributes to the Firefighters Charitable Foundation.
+A proud supporter of our first responders, Jill regularly contributes to the Firefighters Charitable Foundation.